PAY RANGE: N 21

 Completion of a bachelor’s degree in accounting at an accredited college or university.

-Two years of supervisory level payroll examination experience in the central finance agency directing the activities of a staff engaged in the examination and verification of payroll deductions and wages paid to employees in all departments of the City
+One year of experience as a Payroll Assistant Manager or three years of experience as an Assistant Payroll Supervisor directing the activities of a staff engaged in the examination and verification of payroll deductions and wages paid to employees in all departments of the City.

 PHYSICAL AND MEDICAL REQUIREMENTS

 Ability to physically perform the duties and to work in the environmental conditions required of a position in this class.